Skip to content

 return 0;

-The correct approach is to handle all possible exceptions inside the thread function, or pass the exception information back to the caller through some mechanism (std::promise/std::future, std::exception_ptr).
-A simplest defensive pattern looks like this:
+The correct approach is to handle all possible exceptions within the thread function, or to propagate exception information back to the caller via a mechanism like std::promise/std::future or std::exception_ptr.
+A simple defensive pattern looks like this:

 #include <thread>